In Oracle's Cloud Pitch To Enterprises, an Echo of a Bygone Tech Era

 cloud wagging (Score:2)

-Amazon, Google, IBM, Oracle = full stack vendors (Score:4, Informative)
+Amazon, Google, IBM, Oracle = full stack vendors (Score:5, Informative)

 If you were subject to as many sales pitches from large vendors as I am, you would know that Amazon, Google, IBM and Oracle all offer "full stack" PaaS services including table-based DBs, nosql DBs, ESBs/queuing, application runtime environments, etc. In fact, the term "Cloud 3.0" is being used by a bunch of them to describe their soup-to-nuts PaaS solution.